Mathorga/Mathorga/README.md

 - Love low level programming (C, C++) and GPGPU (mainly CUDA)
 - Currently working on Flutter and Unity C# projects
 - How to reach me: michelettiluka@gmail.com
-- If you reach me, please tell me where you found my contact, so that I know if I can trust you
+- If you do reach me, please tell me where you found my contact, so that I know if I can trust you
 <!--<a href="http://mathorgadaorc.ddns.net">
   Site
 </a>-->